opensecuritycontroller/opensecuritycontroller.org/gettingstarted/accessing.md

 OSC can be accessed through the OSC CLI by using an SSH client.

 ### Steps to Access OSC through CLI
-1. Open your favorite SSH client.
+1. Open your preferred SSH client.
 2. Enter the IP address of OSC with the port number as `22`.
 3. Start the SSH session.
 4. Enter the username and password of OSC when prompted.